cdaley78/JsNamespace/README.md

 Avoid JS in views

-Expose route data in your layout, hook in, and execute
+Expose route data in your layout, hook in, and execute.